willsheppard/Mojo-UserAgent-Mockable/README.md

 Ignore the request body entirely when comparing a request made with this class to a stored request in playback mode.

+## ignore\_userinfo

+Ignore the userinfo portion of the request URL's when comparing a request to a potential counterpart in playback mode.

 ## request\_normalizer